 - Skim off any visible fat from meats before cooking.

 Yes, it’s possible that you could add some weight from a consistent intake of most meats, But also highly likely that you can add a ton of weight just from overeating refined carbs, too often than necessary.
-Both of these should be consumed in moderation, and extreme emphasis on considering healthy options whenever possible.
+Both of these should be consumed in moderation.